opencv/opencv/samples/clojure/simple-sample/README.md

 As you see we have mimicked almost verbatim the original java code.
-Following is the rest of the REPL session to obtain the same result produced by the OpenCV java tutorial.
+Following is the rest of the REPL session to obtain the same result produced by the OpenCV java tutorial:

+* create a 5x10 matrix with all its elements intialized to 0
+* change the value of every element of the second row to 1
+* change the value of every element of the 6th column to 5
+* print the content of the obtained matrix

 ```clj
 user=> (def m (Mat.
 5 10 CvType/CV_8UC1 (Scalar.
 0 0)))